 Ten Acid-Loving Plants

 Some soils are just naturally acidic, and while lime can be added to neutralise them, the best option is to grow plants that actually like an acidic environment.
-It is far cheaper and easier to grow the types of plants that like this type of soil, than it is to try to adjust the natural pH level of your soil in order to grow a wider range of plants.
+It is far cheaper and easier to grow the types of plants that like this type of soil than it is to try to adjust the natural pH level of your soil in order to grow a wider range of plants.

 The vast majority of vegetables prefer a slightly acidic soil, and there are some fabulous flowering plants that adore it.
 If you are unsure of the pH level of your garden soil, there are two things you can do.

 1. Buy a soil pH testing kit, and measure the acidity or alkalinity of your soil.
 7 is neutral.
 Above 7 is alkaline, and below is acidic.